vasiaxe/vasiaxe/README.md

 I am currently pursuing a Master's degree in IT & Cognition at the University of Copenhagen.
 I am particularly interested in NLP, Computer Vision, and building full-stack systems that integrate machine learning into real-world applications.
+I also work with web development stuff occasionally!

 ---